micahgodbolt/fluid-react-starter/README.md

 #### Pre-requisites

-- An Azure subscription where we can deploy the app service.
+- An Azure subscription is required in order to deploy the app service.
 If you do not already have one, please see the [Microsoft Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program) page to see how you can set a new one

 We also need to set up the app to connect to FRS using the instructions identified above.
 The requirements for them are:
 - An FRS tenant ID, orderer URL, and storage URL.
 This will have been provided to you as part of the FRS onboarding process